pivotal-cf/pivnet-resource/README.md

 * `region`: *Optional.* AWS S3 region where the bucket is located.
 Defaults to `eu-west-1`.

+**Values for the `endpoint`, `bucket` and `region` must be consistent or downloads and uploads may fail.**

+For example, the default values of `endpoint: https://network.pivotal.io`, `bucket: pivotalnetwork` and `region: eu-west-1` are consistent with the production instance of Pivotal Network.`

 ### Example Pipeline Configuration

 #### Check